akshayrdeodhar/CoqZIter/report.md

     - \usepackage{amsfonts}
     - \usepackage{thmtools}
 bibliography: "references.bib"
+nocite: |
+  @*
 ---

 \newtheorem{theorem}{Lemma}

 # Motivation

-Plasticine \cite{plasticine} is a coarse-grained reconfigurable architecture for deep learning training and inference workloads.
+Plasticine [@plasticine] is a coarse-grained reconfigurable architecture for deep learning training and inference workloads.
 The architecture consists of a grid of Pattern Compute Units (PCUs) and Pattern Memory Units (PMUs) connected by an on-chip programmable switching fabric.
 Off-chip memory access is carried out using Address Generator and Coalescing Units (AGCUs).The hardware can be programmed using a \emph{template DSL}.
-Address calculations in the PMU and AGCU are done using a reconfigurable scalar datapath.\cite{plasticine} Loop induction variables are programmed using a set of configurable counter chains, where counter start, step and bound can be configured.
+Address calculations in the PMU and AGCU are done using a reconfigurable scalar datapath.[@plasticine] Loop induction variables are programmed using a set of counter chains, where counter start, step and bound can be configured.
 The number of stages on the datapath are limited.
 Multidimensional tensor accesses and software-defined banking (where a single large tensor is partitioned over multiple PMUs) lead to complicated address or control expressions for which the available stages are insufficient.
 Handling this requires the use of an extra PMU purely for address calculations.
 The DSL compiler, therefore has a set of arithmetic rewrite rules which replace address expressions with simpler expressions that use less operations or datapath stages.
 Rewrite rules are also used for supporting operations such as $/$ or $\%$, which are not supported in the hardware, but can be transformed into $>>$ or $\&$ in special cases.
-These rules are not standard mathematical identities- they check certain constraints on the values involved in the expression based on information that is statically known.
-These rules, thus, are theorems of the form
-\begin{theorem}
-    If a set of constraints $C$ on $expr1$ is satisified, then $ expr_1 = expr_2 $
-\end{theorem}

-However, they are not formally proven before addition to the compiler.
-An incorrect rewrite rule might, in some specific case, replace an expression with another which is not equivalent to the original.
+These rules are not standard mathematical identities- they check certain constraints on the values involved in the expression based on information that is known at compile time.
+The rules can be applied when the constraints are satisfied.
+If the correctness of a rule has not been proven before addition to the compiler, an incorrect rewrite rule might, in some specific case, replace an expression with another which is not equivalent to the original.

 Complex array access expressions also occur in general nested loop programs.
-Previous work\cite{strength} has investigated strength reduction for optimizing complicated array index expressions.
+Previous work[@strength] has investigated strength reduction for optimizing complicated array index expressions.
 If loop bounds are known at compile time, the same rewrite rules can be applied to general nested loop programs.

 <!--- the "rough" problem statement concludes the motivation -->